 The search optimization process is universal, but it does require professional translation for international markets to be reached.
 Registration and hosting can vary depending on where you are marketing your company and what top-level domain (TLD) applies to the target market that will receive this service.

-The fundamental elements remain essentially unchanged no matter which language is being used – so long as there are appropriate web pages translated accurately into other languages with easy access via local IP addresses.
+The fundamental elements remain unchanged no matter which language is being used – so long as appropriate web pages are translated accurately into other languages with easy access via local IP addresses.

 SEO AS MARKETING STRATEGY